camunda/camunda-docs/docs/self-managed/setup/guides/configure-db-custom-headers.md

 </TabItem>
 </Tabs>

+### Write your custom header

-Then write your plugin by implementing the `DatabaseCustomHeaderSupplier` interface which is provided by the `camunda-search-plugins` package.
+Once the dependency is added to your project, write your plugin by implementing the `DatabaseCustomHeaderSupplier` interface (provided by the

-Here's a simple example of what you can do:
+`camunda-search-plugins` package).

+The following example implements the `DatabaseCustomHeaderSupplier` interface, and uses it to return a custom authentication token and UUID:

 ```java
 package com.myplugin;